jameschristou/AttributeBasedBinding.AspNet/readme.md

 }
 ```

+### Usage with .NET Core
+You need the attributes defined in [BindAttribute.cs](https://github.com/jameschristou/AttributeBasedBinding.Net/blob/master/AttributeBasedBinding/BindAttribute.cs) and the `IServiceCollection` extension method defined in [ServiceCollectionExtensions.cs](https://github.com/jameschristou/AttributeBasedBinding.Net/blob/master/AttributeBasedBinding.NetCore/ServiceCollectionExtensions.cs).
+Just call `UseAttributeBasedBindings` from where you configure your services at startup and you should be good to go.

+### Usage with .NET Framework & Ninject
+You need the attributes defined in [BindAttribute.cs](https://github.com/jameschristou/AttributeBasedBinding.Net/blob/master/AttributeBasedBinding/BindAttribute.cs) and the `IKernel` extension method defined in [NinjectKernelExtensions.cs](https://github.com/jameschristou/AttributeBasedBinding.Net/blob/master/AttributeBasedBinding.NinjectIoc/NinjectKernelExtensions.cs).
+Just call `UseAttributeBasedBindings` from where you configure your services at startup and you should be good to go.

+## Examples
+### ASP.NET Core Example using Microsoft.Extensions.DependencyInjection
+[This](https://github.com/jameschristou/AttributeBasedBinding.Net/tree/master/AttributeBasedBinding.Examples.AspNetCore) is an example project using ASP.NET Core.

-## ASP.NET Framework Example with Ninject IoC Container
+### ASP.NET Framework Example with Ninject IoC Container
-There is an example project using ASP.NET Web API 2 and Ninject as the IoC Container.
+[This](https://github.com/jameschristou/AttributeBasedBinding.Net/tree/master/AttributeBasedBinding.Examples.AspNetNinject) is an example project using ASP.NET Web API 2 and Ninject as the IoC Container.